alonisser/abstractions-talk/presentation.md

 # Mitigating abstraction disaster
 I can't offer a lot of help here.

-But good metrics timeseries of **different** aspects for your system would prove invaluable to debugging this kind of scenarios.
+But good metrics timeseries of **different** aspects for your system would prove invaluable to debugging these kinds of scenarios.

 --

-Collect system metrics, network metrics, application inner metrics, APM data, cloud provider metrics, errors and commits and yes, business KPI metrics.
+You need to collect: system metrics, network metrics, application inner metrics, APM data, cloud provider metrics, errors and commits and yes, business KPI metrics.

-Metric exploration and overlaying might shed some light into the places your own abstractions hide from you.
+Metric exploration and overlaying might shed some light into the places your own abstractions hide from you;

-just behind those beautiful castles of the mind
+**just behind those beautiful castles of the mind**

 ---